arhaankk/arhaankk/README.md

 ## 👋 Hello, World!

 I'm Arhaan, a sophomore at the University of British Columbia with a flair for machine learning and data science.
-I bring few years of experience in deep learning and a track record of delivering impactful solutions.
+I bring few years of experience in programming and a track record of delivering impactful solutions.

 ## 🔧 Skills